EEN421/EEN421.github.io/_posts/2024-02-12-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2.md

 <br/><br/>

 # Next Time:
-- We'll build some automation (playbooks) to swiftly address incidents when logged data values breach predefined thresholds.
-In this case, I'd like automated alerts for when my plants are too hot, too cold, or too thirsty.
+- We'll build some automation (playbooks &#128210;) to swiftly address incidents when logged data values breach predefined thresholds.
+In this case, I'd like automated alerts &#9888; for when my plants are too hot &#128293;, too cold &#10052;, or too thirsty &#128167;.

 <br/>